tutek1/DTLabs/10_VFX/lab10.md

 }
 ...
 ```
-The `SCREEN_UV` is a variable that holds the `UV` coordinates of the pixel on the screen.
+- `SCREEN_UV` is a automatically set variable that holds the `UV` coordinates of the pixel on the screen.

 The last line in the fragment shader sets the `COLOR` variable, which is the final pixel color, to the sampled color.
 If you save the shader file (`CTRL + S`), you should now see that the `GrayscaleRect` is transparent in the scene.